 Step 8.
 Carve the smoked turkey as usual.
 This simple video by Jamie Oliver has helped me a time or two!
 Garnish the whole bird with fresh herbs and sliced oranges.
+Serve with smoked cranberry sauce and smoked turkey gravy.
 Enjoy the best smoked turkey recipe!

 Frequently Asked Questions